datainfrastructuregroup/LibAI/obsidian-11ty/src/notes/deep-work.md

 # Deep Work

 Deep work is the ability to focus without distraction on a cognitively demanding task.
 It's a skill that allows you to quickly master complicated information and produce better results in less time.
+In an age of constant connectivity and information overload, the capacity for deep work becomes increasingly valuable while simultaneously becoming increasingly rare.

 ## Principles